Shooting victim’s husband says police detained him for hours

 The Cherokee County Sheriff’s Office did not immediately respond to an email seeking comment Monday.

 Robert Aaron Long, a 21-year-old white man, is accused of shooting five people, including Gonzalez’s wife Delaina Ashley Yaun, at the first crime scene near Woodstock, about 30 miles (50 kilometers) north of Atlanta.
 One man was wounded.
-In all, seven of slain victims were women, six of them of Asian descent.
+In all, seven of the slain victims were women, six of them of Asian descent.

 Cherokee sheriff’s Capt.
 Jay Baker was removed as spokesman for the case after telling reporters the day after the shootings that Long had “a really bad day” and “this is what he did.”
 A Facebook page appearing to belong to Baker promoted a T-shirt with racist language about China and the coronavirus last year.